Synthetixio/synthetix/docs/content/contracts/ArbRewarder.md

 # ArbRewarder

 !!! todo "Work in Progress"

-    Haven't had a proper chance to examine this contract.
-More work required.
+    More work required on this page

 ## Description